-The Continuum Shaders Mods focus more on the cinematic, making it the most ultra-realistic mod on this list.
+The Continuum Shaders Mods focuses more on the cinematic, making it the most ultra-realistic mod on this list.
 As a result, it requires a modern graphics card to use, and you should not attempt to run it with anything else.

 With volumetric light and clouds as well as procedurally-generated weather effects, this Minecraft shader truly pushes the envelope of what’s possible in the game.
-It really is one of the highest quality shaders available.
+It is one of the highest quality shaders available.